tkroman/puree/README.md

 # Disabling Puree selectively

-We also ship the `puree-api` package which provides an `@intended` annotation that users can use whenever they want to disable checking for a chunk of code:
+We also ship the `puree-api` package which provides an `@intended` annotation that users can use whenever they want to disable checking for a chunk of code.

+Note: `@intended` also takes optional explanation argument.

 ```scala
 import com.tkroman.puree.annotation.intended